Nvidia on Edge as AI Capex Jitters Meet Micron's HBM Tailwind, OpenAI Funding Buzz, and Fresh Wall Street Targets

 • Macro: Inflation prints and rates path still drive multiples for long-duration growth.
 Higher yields tighten valuation bandwidth.

 • Capex and credit: Watch data-center financing talk and capex plans from hyperscalers and neocloud providers.
 The market is rewarding balance-sheet strength and ROI proof.
+See the AI Learning Path for CIOs Chief Information Officers for governance and infrastructure strategy that can shape capex outcomes.

 What this means for your NVDA model